 - Supporting teachers in the classroom by enacting major changes to No Child Left Behind.
 In 2012, I successfully fought for Minnesota’s Elementary and Secondary Education Act waiver, which gave our state greater flexibility around certain No Child Left Behind goals.
 I supported the Every Student Succeeds Act—signed into law in December 2015—which ends the federal test-based system of No Child Left Behind, restoring the responsibility to states to determine how best to use federally-required tests for accountability purposes.
 The law also includes my provision to add improving teacher retention to the criteria for professional development grants the Department of Education awards to Indian schools.
 Inadequate professional development and the lack of ongoing support are key reasons why some teachers and principals leave the profession, leading to instability and added costs of rehiring and retraining for schools and school districts.
 My provision also allows activities and programs that help reduce turnover and improve teacher and principal retention, such as mentoring programs, more robust intervention in the early years of a teacher’s career, and involvement from tribal elders and community members.

 - Increasing education funding for students with disabilities.
-I supported a $275 million increase in Individuals with Disabilities Education Act grants to states—passed in March of 2018—to help students with disabilities receive the services they need to achieve their educational goals and to begin reducing the burden on school districts that have had to redirect resources from their general education budgets to cover the shortfall in education funding for those with disabilities.
+I support fully funding the Individuals with Disabilities Education Act (IDEA) to help students with disabilities receive the services and support they need, and I am a cosponsor of legislation to put Congress on a fiscally responsible path to fully fund this critical law.
+I supported a $275 million increase in IDEA grants to states—passed in March of 2018—to help students with disabilities receive the services they need to achieve their educational goals and to begin reducing the burden on school districts that have had to redirect resources from their general education budgets to cover the shortfall in education funding for those with disabilities.